 If you decide to bottle-feed your baby, staff will support your decision and will:

-- Ask if you want to be taught to make up a bottle properly
+- Ask if you want to be taught to make up a bottle safely

 - Answer any questions you may have

-Baby friendly health centres and surgeries provide a similar standard of care:
+Baby friendly primary health services and community services can provide a similar standard of care:

-- Midwives and health visitors will check that you are happy with your baby's feeding
+- They will check that you are happy with your baby's feeding

 - They will show you how to hold your baby for feeding and how to express your milk